Frequently Asked Questions

 The customer is responsible for freight to our facility.
 Inbound freight by UPS or Fed Ex does not have to be elaborately wrapped.
-We will pay the first $25 on outbound freight.
 All outbound freight is packaged to minimize damage and insured.
 All parts need to be checked immediately and any freight damage needs to be reported ASAP.
 Freight damage is extremely rare.

 21) What is your payment policy?

 We need no down payment or deposit.
 We do expect payment when a part is picked up or shipped out.
 We accept cash, local checks, MasterCard or Visa for out-of-town customers.
 All sales are subject to appropriate local and state sales tax laws.

 2216 Mohawk Ave

 Toll Free: (888) 588-4552